Boston College Eagles football: Jeff Hafley era (2020–2023)

 On December 13, 2019, Jeff Hafley was hired to be the head coach at Boston College.
 During his four years with the team, Hafley led the Eagles to a 22–26 overall record and three bowl game appearances.

 Bill O'Brien era (2024–present)

-On February 9, 2024, BC hired Andover, Massachusetts native Bill O'Brien, who formerly served as offensive coordinator at Alabama as well as the NFL's New England Patriots.
+On February 9, 2024, Boston College hired Andover, Massachusetts native Bill O'Brien, who formerly served as offensive coordinator at Alabama and for the New England Patriots.